check_boxCourse already added to your cart.

 Managing emergencies on behalf of your facility may involve interaction with a multitude of government agencies.
 Some are there to help you with a vast array of equipment, expertise, and funds.
 Others are there to enforce laws and regulations.
 Regardless of their function and motivation you must be prepared to work with them.
 These agencies include local city, county, state and federal agencies, as well as a multitude of private, nonprofit corporations.
 There is a wealth of assistance available to you, your employees, and your facility from these resources.

 The primary purpose of this course is to introduce you to a broader scope of emergency management in order to make you aware of the resources available to you and your employees, and to help prepare you to be a good corporate citizen in planning and dealing with emergencies in your community.
-The required amount of time to complete the course is dependent upon your knowledge of workplace safety, but we find that the average completion time is approximately 16 hours.
+The required amount of time to complete the course is dependent upon your knowledge of workplace safety.
 You have up to six months to complete the course.

 The course includes five modules: